Skip to content

 In summary, quitting social media can lead to improved mental health, stronger relationships, increased productivity, and more fulfilling activities.
 While it may seem daunting at first, taking steps to reduce or eliminate social media use can be a powerful tool for improving overall happiness and well-being.

-By Quitting social media platforms you gonna experience, 1. less anxiety 2. less sense of comparison 3. more peace of mind 4. more productive days 5. more realness 6. more sense of presence and the list goes on!
+Deleting social media benefits are.
+1.less anxiety 2. less sense of comparison 3. more peace of mind 4. more productive days 5. more realness 6. more sense of presence and the list goes on!

 Post a Comment